opentoonz/opentoonz_docs/source/toonzscript.rst

 `ToonzScript page <http://www.toonz.com/htm/support/Script.htm>`_

-Scripts can be run using the ``File  →  Run Script...`` command.
-Alternatively, commands can be typed and executed directly in the Script Console, which can be opened using the ``File  →  Open Script Console...`` command.
+Scripts can be run using the ``File  →  Script  →  Run Script...`` command.
+Alternatively, commands can be typed and executed directly in the Script Console, which can be opened using the ``File  →  Script  →  Open Script Console...`` command.

 .. note:: When a script is running, the Script Console will open automatically to show the commands contained within the script.